 Powerful: Users will expect powerful controls close together that will allow them to complete complex operations with only a few clicks and low visual travel of the UI to locate such controls.

-Guides and Margins In Plasma, alignment behaves like most with a horizontal, vertical, top, bottom, and center guides.
+In Plasma, alignment behaves like most with a horizontal, vertical, top, bottom, and center guides.
 As developers look to place controls or UI elements on their applications, they must set their guides or margins first.

-Limits Using the note paradigm for aligning elements, developers should not go more than 3 layers with left justification.
+Using the note paradigm for aligning elements, developers should not go more than 3 layers with left justification.
 Beyond 3 layers seems messy and less clear to the user.

 This same structure should apply to controls.